difference between vaccine and immunization

 Immunization is the process by which an individual develops immunity to a specific disease.
 Immunization is attained when the body produces antibodies to a particular disease-causing microbe, either naturally or by a vaccine.
 It is important to recognize that while vaccination is one way to achieve immunization, immunization is not only produced by vaccination.
 Immunization can also occur naturally after a person has contracted a disease and recovered from it.
 Some infectious diseases, such as measles, mumps, rubella, and chickenpox, impart long-lasting immunity on those who recover.

-See also difference between management accounting and cost accounting
+See also difference between margins and padding

 Differences Between Vaccine and Immunization